-At this point the patient may be introduced to a Dementia Navigator or Admiral Nurse who will usually be at the memory assessment clinic at the time of diagnosis.
-They will then visit the person with dementia and their family and/or carer in their home at a suitable time, usually within 4-8 weeks.
+At this point the patient and their family carer may be introduced to a Dementia Advisor or specialist such as an Admiral Nurse who will either be at the memory assessment clinic at the time of diagnosis or follow up in the home at a later date.
 They will provide further information about planning for the future, practical matters that the patient may need to consider, treatments and therapies.